oceanprotocol/docs/data-scientists/ocean.py/remote-setup.md

 Now, you have two EVM accounts (address & private key).
 Save them somewhere safe, like a local file or a password manager.

-These accounts will work on any EVM-based chain: production chains like Eth mainnet and Polygon, and testnets like Goerli and Mumbai.
+These accounts will work on any EVM-based chain: production chains like Eth mainnet and Polygon, and testnets like Mumbai.
 Here, we'll use them for Mumbai.

 ### 3. Get (test) MATIC on Mumbai